Why Study Philosophy

 During the academic year, Phil Club will meet once per week to discuss and debate philosophical topics ranging from moral philosophy to logic and counterfactuals.
 We tend to bring in DU and external faculty to give a quick talk about a specific issue, and then take comments, arguments, questions and suggestions from the students.
 Our faculty have been known to say that if a professor can get through a night with the Phil Club, they can get by the most difficult panel of their peers!

-If you are interested in joining the Phil Club, please contact either Club President Jordan Watson (firstname.lastname@example.org) or Faculty Advisor Olesia Stockhold (email@example.com) for more information regarding meeting times, days and location.
+If you are interested in joining the Phil Club, please contact either Club President Luke Bartelt (email@example.com) or the Phil Club mailbox (firstname.lastname@example.org) for more information regarding meeting times, days and location.

 Our many alumni have gone on to study in nationally-recognized law schools and graduate programs across the country, and to pursue careers in public and private companies and organizations.